uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 Have a go at the following ASCII exercises:

 - How would you represent "science" in ASCII?
-- How would you represent "Wellington" in ASCII? (note that it starts with an upper-case "W")
+- How would you represent "Wellington" in ASCII? (note that it starts with an upper case "W")
 - How would you represent "358" in ASCII (it is three characters, even though it looks like a number)
 - How would you represent "Hello, how are you?" (look for the comma, question mark, and space characters in ASCII table)